-Once you’ve got your sewing kits for beginners sorted and all your essentials ready it’s time to think about buying a machine.
-We’ve gathered some of the best overlockers on web for you to purchase and add to your craft room!
+Once you’ve got your sewing kits for beginners sorted and caught the dressmaking bug, now could be the time to think about buying a overlock sewing machine.
+We’ve gathered some of the best overlockers on the web for you to purchase and add to your craft room!

 What is an overlocker?

 Overlockers (or serger sewing machines) are used to finish raw fabric edges.
 They have grown in popularity in the last 50 years since domestic overlockers have become widely available and affordable to the home sewist.